 That's a large file, probably the largest you have typed in.
 So go slow, do your checks, and make it run.
 One trick is to get bits of it running at a time.
-Get lines 1-8 running, then 5 more, then a few more, etc., until it's all done and running.
+Get lines 1-8 running, then five more, then a few more, until it's all done and running.

-There are actually two things you will see, first the output of your new script:
+There are actually two things you will see.
+First the output of your new script:

 $ python ex16.py test.txt We're going to erase 'test.txt'.
 If you don't want that, hit CTRL-C (^C).
 If you do want that, hit RETURN. ?
 Opening the file...
 Truncating the file.
 Goodbye!
-Now I'm going to ask you for three lines. line 1: Mary had a little lamb line 2: It's fleece was white as snow line 3: It was also tasty I'm going to write these to the file.
+Now I'm going to ask you for three lines. line 1: Mary had a little lamb line 2: Its fleece was white as snow line 3: It was also tasty I'm going to write these to the file.
 And finally, we close it.

 Now, open up the file you made (in my case test.txt) in your editor and check it out.
-Neat right?
+Neat, right?